-If building work hasn’t yet started, your developer isn’t required to provide the certificate of insurance but your contract with them must state that:
+If building work hasn’t yet started, your developer isn’t required to provide proof of HBC cover.

-- There is an exemption from the requirement to provide a certificate of insurance
+- There is an exemption from the requirement to provide proof of HBC cover

-- Insurance under the Home Building Compensation Fund will be in place before the start of work.
+- HBC cover will be in place before the start of work

-- They will provide you (the buyer) with the certificate of insurance within 14 days of the insurance being taken out.
+- They will provide you (the buyer) with proof of HBC cover within 14 days of the cover being taken out

-- You (the buyer) can cancel the contract of sale before settlement if the certificate of insurance is not provided within 14 days of the insurance being taken out.
+- You (the buyer) can cancel the contract for sale before settlement if the proof of HBC cover is not provided within 14 days of the cover being taken out

 You should also look at clause 61 of the Home Building Regulation 2014 which sets out the requirements in detail.

-If building work has started, a copy of their certificate of insurance must be attached to the contract of sale.
-This is your proof that insurance has been taken out.
+If building work has started, a copy of their proof of HBC cover must be attached to the contract for sale.

-You can check the validity of a builder's or trandesperson's certificate of insurance by using the certificates register.
+You can check the validity of a builder's or tradesperson's certificate of HBC cover by using the HBC Check.

 Warning to buyers

-A contract could be completed before the building work is finished and before any insurance is taken out.
+A contract could be completed before the building work is finished and before any HBC cover is taken out.

-Where a contract of sale is completed and settled, the legal right to cancel the contract no longer applies.
+Where a contract for sale is completed and settled, the legal right to cancel the contract no longer applies.

 When you buy off the plan, you are paying for a property where the end product may not only differ from your expectations, but be worth less than what you originally paid by the time it is finished.

-If you are thinking of entering into a contract to buy premises not yet built, exercise caution and gain appropriate legal and other advice before signing any documents or paying any money.
+If you are thinking of entering into a contract to buy premises not yet built, exercise caution and consider getting legal and other advice before signing any documents or paying any money.

 Making a claim